actiontray/web-actions-api/README.md

-# Domain Web Action API open specification RFC
+# Domain Web Actions API open specification RFC

-<b>Action API</b> is the proposal specification standard for fetching details of actionable items with their state available under given Internet domain.
+<b>Web Actions API</b> is the proposal specification standard for fetching details of actionable items with their state available under given Internet domain.

 This is an RFC, if you have some ideas or thoughts regarding it, please submit an issue in this repository.

-The working example of Action API you can find in [the exemplary Next.js with Supabase project](https://github.com/learntray/nextjs-supabase-learning-website).
+The working example of Web Actions API you can find in [the exemplary Next.js with Supabase project](https://github.com/learntray/nextjs-supabase-learning-website).

 ## Table of content